artsy/artsy.github.io/_posts/2018-09-26-artsy-frontend-history.markdown

 to TypeScript incrementally, which you can read about in more detail [here][ts_inc].
 It's all very exciting – you can read more on how Relay and GraphQL interoperate [in this blog post][relay_post].

+We started building software in React not because it was trendy, but because it helped our engineering team deliver more value to the business.
+It's been a huge success, but not without its costs.
+We've tried to mitigate those costs by using tools like Stitch to migrate apps to React incrementally, and through spreading knowledge of how our stack through internal knowledge-sharing like [JavaScriptures][].
+While the transition to React has had its costs, _not_ moving would also be costly, too.

 ---

 Since I joined Artsy, I've seen us continually investing in tooling that helps us build better software.
 The